Uncle Huang: The Harvest Continues (Part 6)

 The Kubota operators seek any opportunity to hike up the prices.
 By the time the Kubota made it's way to Uncle Huangs farthest a field two mu plot a couple days later, the prices we're up to 85 kuai a mu.
 The boss started at 180 kuai for two mu because it was all bent over.
 Ten minutes of arguing and she was citing: Look at you, you have a foreign guest, I know you have lots of money, as the rationale for the higher prices.
 Another 15 minutes of haggling and Uncle Huang handed over 170 kuai for his two mu.
 He had no other choice, using a scythe to cut and subsequently thresh the stalks would take days.
 His construction site was waiting.

 Oh!
 Wanting to greatly update the outdated vibe with my steadfast page.
-Feelings about the pro feel of http://oakmead.com/?
-Really a seasoned San Francisco based printing service if looking in the whole CALIFORNIA area.
+Feelings about the pro feel of http://physicalsuccess.com?
+Really a fabulous mma equipment shop if looking in the whole FLORIDA area.
 Offer a remark.
 Many thanks!

 The road held evidence of parties that could not agree on a price.
 In that case, the peasants piled stalks up on the road for motorcycles and the occasional car to run over.
 Tire by tire the wheat kernels are threshedseparated from the stalks and at the end of the day the wheat kernels are collected.
 The next day the un-threshed stalks are put back on the road.